 I visited the Great Smoky Mountains twice while writing this book, and each time I rented a cabin from Pioneer Cabins, choosing the cabin farthest from any other, with a wonderful view (it was my screensaver while I wrote the book), and where I could walk out and be directly in the woods.
 The owners were extremely gracious and hospitable, and they shared the harvest of their small organic farm and their expert knowledge of the area with me.

 Grandmother's Kitchen, in Wears Valley, Tennessee, serves the best cat-head biscuits I have ever eaten.

 Archive Bookstore, London is one of those dream used-book stores, where there's barely room to move for books and the owner offers you a dry sherry.
 The basement is crammed with music books, sheet music, and a piano.
-The owner was very helpful in unearthing for me all sorts of sources of information from his Aladdin's cave.
+The owner was very helpful in unearthing for me all sorts of music material from his Aladdin's cave.

-Finally, Fiona, my wife, lived with me living with the women in the novel for a long time, with patience and fortitude.
+Finally, Fiona, my wife, has lived through me thinking about and writing about the women in the novel for quite a long time, with both patience and fortitude.
 I thank her for her wry acceptance of the fact that she was losing hours of my time every day (and I hers) so that I could write about true love.
 Hers was the best example of it.